mksambell/scrambled/README.md

 ## 2. Features

 The site is intended to be easy to navigate around and intuitive to use.
-Common pages, terminology and icons are used to help the user find their way around easily, and high contrast between font and background has been used to make the text immediately clear.
+Common layout, terminology and icons are used to help the user find their way around easily, and high contrast between font and background has been used to make the text immediately clear.

 ## Existing Features